-Thomson Consumer Electronics offers hardware repair service should you encounter any problems with your DSS® system.
-Many problems can be diagnosed over the phone, or if necessary, a replacement unit can be shipped to you.
-Please have your DSS® system model, serial number and date of purchase ready when you call.
+You can reach Thomson Consumer Electronics at the following number: 1-800-679-4776 (Toll free inside U.S.A.)
+Thomson provides a toll-free telephone number to help you with any problems you may encounter with your DSS® System, as many problems can be diagnosed over the phone.
+If necessary, a replacement unit can be shipped to you.
+Please have your DSS® System model/serial number and date of purchase ready when you call.
 If your unit is out of warranty, we will quote the cost of an exchange unit to you.
-Refer to RCA Digital Satellite System Limited Warranty for the repair service phone number.